 - There are two versions; one with whey protein and the other one with rice- and pea-protein blend.
 I personally prefer whey protein, but both are really good sources.
 With 25g of protein per serving, this will suit anybody which is not overly active or looking to gain muscle mass.

-- Saturo’s powder meal is slightly short in iron (20% of RI per serving).
+- Saturo’s powder meal is slightly short in iron (10% of RI per serving) and other micronutrients.

 More about Saturo Powder